Estimation-product-quality-features/FeedAI/README.md

 ---
 ## Installation

+The easiest way to run the app locally is to clone the repository and run the node pachage manager via
+> npm install

+followed by
+> npm start

+For the deployment with firebase first build the production optimized site using
+> npm run build

+to then deploy the webapp via firebase the same firebase commands as mentioned below can be used.

-The easiest way to run the app locally is to clone the repository and execute the following docker commands in the root folder and a shell of your choice.
+To run the webapp using docker the following commands in the root folder and a shell of your choice.
 For the initial run build the by running the following command in your shell:

 > ```sudo docker build -t grain:dev .```